Rentozzzzz/CTFChallenge/README.md

 Here's how the challenge works:

 Input:
-You are given a .txt file full of random words, and oionly one of them is a word that starts with 'c' and ends with 's'
+You are given a .txt file full of random words, and only one of them is a word that starts with 'c' and ends with 's'

 Output:
 Your program should output the encoded word of the words you found.